txt/ase23/docs/software2.md

   <a href="/README.md#top"><img width=600
      src="/etc/img/ase22.png"></a></p>

 # What

 Using data mining and/or optimizers and/or theorem drovers
 - generate more choices
 - select the ones that satisfy local, and competing, biases
 - empowering more people to have more control over their world

-Its all about choice
-- Choice and power
-  - and tools to better support those choices
-- Considerations on choice take us to ethics.
-    - how we should decide who does not get stuff.
-    - problem: those decisions are usually secret
-    - and  in an ethical world, those decisions are debated, challenged, studied before being applied

 Challenges
 - How to represent choices?
 - How to excise those choices:
 - How to summarize what you found (above information overload)
 - How to find what you didn't know before

 e.g.